menu icon

 • Bell Peppers- These add even more vegetables to the casserole and really complement the tex-mex flavor of it.
 I used frozen, sliced peppers to make the prep really easy.

-• Black Beans- I love including these as I find that they really suit the flavors of the bake as well as add some extra fiber and protein.
+• Black Beans- I love including these as I find that they really suit the flavors of the bake (as it suits the flavors in this southwest yogurt bowl) as well as add some extra fiber and protein.

 • Substitution: You could use pinto beans, kidney beans, cannellini or leave them out.